 16. Pause.
 Halfway through the list, you got this.

 Take a minute for yourself.
 It is too easy to get overwhelmed when preparing for your baby, so stay in tune with yourself and make sure you reach out if you need support.
-If you don’t know where to turn, we have several outlets you can reach to on our socials: Instagram, Youtube, Facebook.
+If you don’t know where to turn, hit us up in comments on our socials: Instagram and Youtube, or check out our new online community for dads.

 17. Talk and sing to your baby